bjoern621/GorkbunDDNS/README.md

 # GorkbunDDNS
-GorkbunDDNS is a dynamic DNS (DDNS) updater for Porkbun, designed to automatically update your DNS records with your current WAN IP address.
+GorkbunDDNS is a dynamic DNS (DDNS) updater for [Porkbun↗](https://porkbun.com/), designed to automatically update your DNS records with your current WAN IP address.
 It supports both IPv4 and IPv6 addresses periodically updating your DNS records.

 ## Getting Started